About Rolex Diamond Bezels

 In the 21st century, we saw a rise in aftermarket bezels manufactured in factory settings.
 These are better - more consistent in quality and appearance, but still not on par with Rolex standards.
 To appeal to a broader market, manufacturers began offering those bezels in a range of sizes for the same model.
 For example, for the popular Datejust 36mm, bezels range from 1.00ct to 5.00ct.

-The ideal diamond bezel size depends on your Rolex model number.
-Each model has unique proportions, so selecting the right carat weight ensures a balanced and elegant look.
+The ideal diamond bezel size depends entirely on your Rolex model number.
+Each model has unique proportions, so choosing the correct carat weight ensures a balanced, elegant look rather than an oversized or underwhelming appearance.
+As with most aspects of watch customization, knowing your Rolex’s model number is essential before considering a diamond bezel upgrade.

 Modern Rolex Datejust 36: For contemporary models, a 2.00ct diamond bezel provides a bold and luxurious appearance that matches the updated case proportions.